Podcast: Play in new window | Download | Embed

-Jill Manning is a PhD level marriage and family councilor and has been practicing for 17 years.
+Jill Manning is a PhD-level marriage and family counselor and has been practicing for 17 years.
 She is on two national boards, Enough is Enough and App Status.
 She lives in Colorado.

 Anne Blythe spent seven years trying to save her marriage as her husband battled a pornography addiction.
 She currently coaches women online who are going through a similar situation.
 She has a website and hosts a podcast, Betrayal Trauma Recovery.
 Her website and podcast are dedicated to helping support women through this trauma.